NitorCreations/ecs-helpers/README.md

 ## Usage

+The drainer is a standalone component deployable on its own.
+AN ECS cluster integrating with the drainer will need some additional resources provisioned.
-### Deployment
+### Drainer Deployment

 Deploy this lambda function with `sls deploy` (you'll need serverless framework from `npm i -g serverless`)

-### Invocation
+### ECS Cluster Deployment

-To set this up for invocation by an auto scaling group lifecycle hook, provision the following resources (given here as a CloudFormation snippet):
+To set this up for invocation by an auto scaling group lifecycle hook, provision the following resources along with your ECS cluster (given here as a CloudFormation snippet):

 ```yaml